 Overall, greenhouse gas (GHG) emissions from the transportation sector have increased from about 146 megatonnes of carbon dioxide equivalents in 2000 to 174 megatonnes in 2017.
 GHG emissions from passenger vehicles increased from 81 megatonnes in 2000 to 94 megatonnes in 2017.
 Freight trucks account for the largest increase from 50 megatonnes in 2000 to 72 megatonnes in 2017.

 Transportation energy use in 2016 totals 2,618 PJ.
 Motor gasoline accounts for 58% of the total fuel mix, followed by diesel fuel oil at 28%, aviation turbo fuels at 10%, ethanol at 3%, and heavy fuel oil at 1%.

 Passenger transportation contributes 54% to total emissions, freight emissions are 41% of total and off-road is 5%.

 Energy efficiency improvements in the transportation sector have saved Canadians 763 PJ of energy and almost $20.8 billion in energy costs in 2016.

 Total transportation energy use increased 16% from 2000 to 2016.

 Electric vehicles in Canada

 In 2015, electricity powered less than 0.5% of all transportation.
-In the first quarter of 2018, electric vehicle sales made up 1.5% of total vehicle sales.
-Almost 19,000 vehicles were sold in 2017, up 56% from 2016.
+In 2018, electric vehicle sales made up 2.2% of total vehicle sales.
+Almost 44,000 vehicles were sold in 2018, more than double the sales in 2017.
 Electric vehicle sales are highest in the provinces of Quebec, Ontario and British Columbia.